December 1, 2020

 December 22, 2020 – Twitter finally steps up, a study on solitary confinement

-Perhaps the best news of the day is Twitter announcing that they will start removing Trump’s incendiary and false narrative tweets rather than just flagging them.
+The best news of the day is Twitter announcing that they will start removing Trump’s incendiary and false narrative tweets rather than just flagging them.
 I’m hoping the next step is shutting his account altogether.
 Trump hasn’t been seen in public for a week.
-He must be busy plotting.

 The stimulus / survival package still waits for Trumps signature but checks are going to a lot of people who don’t need it, and the bill is full of non-COVID-19 related pork which is making Trump unhappy.
 He wants $2,000 checks instead of $600.
 There is no funding for state and local governments because McConnell has deemed that aid to be fiscally irresponsible.
 Never mind that the federal government booted all the costs for PPE and vaccinations to the state level…!